ggandor/leap.nvim/README.md

   than available labels, you can switch between groups, using `<space>` and `<backspace>`.

-Character pairs give you full coverage of the screen:
+Every visible position is targetable:

 - `s{char}<space>` jumps to the last character on a line.
 - `s<space><space>` jumps to actual end-of-line characters, including empty lines.

-At any stage, `<enter>` consistently jumps to the next available target (`<backspace>` steps back):
+At any stage, `<enter>` consistently jumps to the next/closest available target (`<backspace>` steps back):

 - `s<enter>...` repeats the previous search.